MoonWatcher582/alison_is_not_creative/README.md

 *	Give each movie each person has seen a rating with trends built-in (Alison - Completed)
 *	Create a Schema.sql file (Eric - Completed)
 *	Build the database given the 'film_info.txt' in a new Ruby script (Eric - Completed)
-*	Build the database given the 'users.txt' in a new Ruby script (Alison - Completed)
+*	Build the database given the 'users.txt' in a new Ruby script (Alison)
+*	Create an AWS account with a MySQL database, and point all code at that (Eric)

 @TODO - Queries
 *	View movies by country